Colorectal cells grown into organoids, stem cell-derived human 'mini-organs' that are used to study human development and disease.

 Liquid biopsies are a promising new approach being explored to detect, analyze, and track DNA, cells, and other substances shed from tumors into bodily fluids, such as blood and urine.
 Scientists are testing this method to detect colorectal cancer early, measure treatment responses, identify treatment resistance, and monitor for disease recurrence.

-One example is the COBRA trial, which found that testing blood for fragments of genetic material (DNA) shed by tumors, known as circulating tumor DNA (ctDNA), could identify patients with stage IIA colon cancer who might benefit from additional treatment with chemotherapy after surgery.
+One trial found that testing blood for fragments of genetic material (DNA) shed by tumors, known as circulating tumor DNA (ctDNA), could identify patients with stage IIA colon cancer who might benefit from additional treatment with chemotherapy after surgery.

 An ongoing trial is studying ctDNA in people with stage II or III colon cancer.
 The goal is to determine whether and what type of chemotherapy will benefit patients who have had surgery for their colon cancer based on the presence or absence of ctDNA.

 NCI funds and oversees both early- and late-phase clinical trials to develop new treatments and improve patient care.
-Trials are available for colorectal cancer screening, to prevent colon and rectal cancer, and treatment for colon cancer and rectal cancer.
+Trials are available for colorectal cancer screening, colorectal cancer prevention, and treatment for colon cancer and rectal cancer.

 The following are some of our latest news articles on colorectal cancer research: